 SSL, or the Secure Socket Layer, is a mechanism that provides encryption and authentication for secure browsing.
 As such, SSL plays the role of a sentinel and safeguards your private data by blocking communication with unauthorized servers and websites.

 While it’s impossible to determine the actual number of sites with and without SSL, stats show that more than 95% of websites indexed by Google come with the certificate.
 As a rule of thumb, only malicious websites don’t use HTTPS in 2021.

 Secure Socket Layer technology dominates the online world, but not all websites display the green padlock in the address bar.
 According to the latest reports, around 95% of websites run the HTTPS protocol, with more than half running the advanced HTTPS/2 version.

 Most countries in the world boast over 90% encryption of website traffic, and most businesses use SSL certificates.
 Of course, the number varies across platforms, but it’s clear that SSL and HTTPS have taken over the web.

 Arguably, SSL would have never spread so fast had it not been for CA’s free packages.
 Cost-free encryption might not offer the full range of protective features, but it can help your site rank in SERP and encrypt sessions.

 On the other hand, paid SSL certificates can provide advanced protection in an indecipherable format.
-The prices vary from one CA to another, but the most common packages range between $50 and $200 a year.
+The SSL certificate cost varies from one CA to another, but the most common packages range between $8 and $1785 per year.